 10.How to deal with abbreviated journal titles

-12.EndNote & Reviews (systematic) - some tips and tricks
+12.EndNote & Systematic Reviews - some tips and tricks

 EndNote has some features that might be of great help when you want to write a review or conduct a systematic review.
+Check, for instance, this video about finding duplicates.

-When using EndNote on a stand-alone computer for home use, or when EndNote is not available on your UM-computer, the extra files can be downloaded from the UM-network under N:\UB_UB\Endnote (Filters and Styles).
+When using EndNote on a stand-alone computer for home use, or when EndNote is not available on your UM-computer, the extra files can be downloaded from the UM-network under N:UB_UBEndnote (Filters and Styles).
 The names as used in the Filter and Styles directory correspond to the names as used in the two articles.
 When you do not have access to the N:-drive, please follow the instructions as described in the articles.

 Because some people seem to have problems understanding the “de-duplication” method in writing, a downloadable flowchart has been created depicting the steps to take, to make the de-duplication process as effective as possible.
 In addition, the flowchart describes a method to correct for abbreviated journals titles from PubMed, which makes the semi-automatic de-duplication with EndNote even more effective.